jcorbin/hexant/stream.md

 # 2022-05-22

 - added explicitly null then rules
+  - this allows rules like `0, c % 32 => 1, _, _` that only change the state
+    field, pass on the color and turn fields
 - let prompt `{help}` be an iterable string body, naturalizing functions like `turmiteRuleHelp`
 - ditched all WIP work towards a general interactive `/command` and help system